About Me

 I had always been passionate in sharing my love of math with others, as seen on this page.
 I saw YouTube as just another way of doing so, but the trigger was when my friend and I conducted an academic research project in high school.
 I was incredibly proud of the project and wanted to share with the world about our results, and YouTube came to my mind.

-I did not immediately make videos on this project, because I figured that I needed to grow the channel first, so that when the video would be released, it could get more attention.
+I did not immediately make videos on this project, because I figured that I needed to grow the channel first, so that when the video would be released, it could get more attention, but from my experience with the YouTube algorithm, it doesn’t seem like this hypothetical will get a lot of attention anyway, so it might be forever in the bin :(

 The YouTube journey